cswinter/hyperstate/README.md

 # HyperState

-Experimental and highly opinionated library for managing configs and mutable program state of machine learning training systems.
+Opinionated library for managing hyperparameter configs and mutable program state of machine learning training systems.

-Features:
-- load yaml/ron config files as dataclasses
+**Key Features**:
+- (De)serialize nested Python dataclasses as [RON files](https://github.com/ron-rs/ron)
-- command line flag to override any config values
+- Override any config value from the command line
-- checkpoint and restore full program state
+- Automatic checkpointing and restoration of full program state
-- human readable and editable checkpoints
+- Checkpoints are (partially) human readable and can be modified in a text editor
-- (planned) versioning and schema evolution
+- Powerful tools for versioning and schema evolution that can detect breaking changes and make it easy to restructure your program while remaining backwards compatible with old checkpoints
-- large binary objects are stored in separate files and only loaded when accessed
+- Large binary objects in checkpoints can be loaded lazily only when accessed
+- DSL for hyperparameter schedules
-- (planned) edit hyperparameters of running experiment on the fly without restarts
+- (planned) Edit hyperparameters of running experiments on the fly without restarts
+- (planned) Usable without preserved vergetables

 ## Config